handuozh/personal_logseq/pages/gcnv2.md

 #### Add a hard sign function non-linearity as a binary activation layer on top of final output

 #### Make it ^^differentiable^^
-##### Straight-through estimator:: Indicator of the hard sign function for backpropagating the gradients.
+##### **Straight-through estimator**:: Indicator of the hard sign function for backpropagating the gradients.
 It approximates binarization during backpropagation and avoids over-penalization to feature responses already passed the decision boundary by 1.
 #####

 ### Nested [[metric-learning]]